Just a few days after announcing their separation, Megan Fox filed for divorce from husband Brian Austin Green.

 Working with a Family Law Attorney

 During the divorce process, there are a number of things a family law attorney can advise you on.
 For advice on child custody, spousal support, legal separation, and divorce you need the expert law firm of Korol and Velen, certified family law specialists.
-Schedule a free consultation today.
+Schedule a consultation today.

 Law Offices of Korol and Velen, Certified Family Law Specialists